 This article was originally published on after words, a career resource for English majors.
 It has been republished here with permission.

 TopicsCareer Stories , Career Paths , Finding Your Passion , Marketing , New Grads , Partner Repost

 Photo of Nathalie Ramirez courtesy of Nathalie Ramirez.

 Hilary is the co-founder of after words, a free career resource exclusively for English majors.
-She works at the intersection of tech, social innovation, and behavior change, and is passionate about helping others find meaningful work.
-Sign up for her newsletter for career tips and interesting job openings, follow @afterwordsproject on Instagram for her interviews with former English majors, or learn more about her work at hilarygridley.com.More from this Author
+She currently works in product marketing at Dropbox, and is passionate about helping others find meaningful work.
+Sign up for her newsletter, follow @afterwordsproject on Instagram, or learn more about her work at hilarygridley.com.More from this Author